mgoellnitz/tangram/README.txt

 To make all this work you need

-- Java 6
+- Java 6 (Update 26 maximum)
-- Gradle 1.0 Milestone 6
+- Gradle 1.0 Milestone 8a

-And Optionally
-- Google App Engine

 simply type

 gradle clean upload

 and then you can build and use your projects using tangram or the examples

+And Optionally Google App Engine but just if you want to use it for your target systems (Yes, you will want to install java AND python version)